jchy/Connecting-NodeApplication-with-MongoAtlas/README.md

 ```
   npm i
 ```
+- STEP 4.
+Go to the mongoDB ATls at https://cloud.mongodb.com and setup a data base and obtain the user credential assign your connect Apllication credential to DB_URL
 - STEP 5.
 Open you browser and goto the the following URL to insert the data
 ```js
   http://localhost:3000/insert